andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 ![alt text](/Users/abatutin/Dropbox/SR_web/ch1.jpg "Time vs Accuracy")

   - estimation accuracy grows logarithmically
-  - estimation time effort grows exponentially
+  - estimation time effort increases exponentially

-Which means that even with a substantial time effort estimate still will have some degree of the error.
+Which means that even with a substantial time effort estimate still will have some degree of an error.
 And it can be quite big.

 ## Probabilistic Nature off the Estimate